secureblue/secureblue/README.md

 Fedora is one of the few distributions that ships with selinux and associated tooling built-in and enabled by default.
 This makes it advantageous as a starting point for building a hardened system.
 However, out of the box it's lacking hardening in numerous other areas.
 This project's goal is to improve on that significantly.

-For more info on uBlue, check out the [uBlue homepage](https://universal-blue.org/) and the [main uBlue repo](https://github.com/ublue-os/main/)
+For more info on uBlue and BlueBuild, check out the [uBlue homepage](https://universal-blue.org/) and the [BlueBuild homepage](https://blue-build.org/).

 ## Customization

 If you want to add your own customizations on top of secureblue, you are advised strongly against forking.
-Instead, create a repo for your own image by using [startingpoint](https://github.com/ublue-os/startingpoint), then change your `base-image` to a secureblue image.
+Instead, create a repo for your own image by using the [BlueBuild template](https://github.com/blue-build/template), then change your `base-image` to a secureblue image.
 This will allow you to apply your customizations to secureblue in a concise and maintainable way, without the need to constantly sync with upstream.

 ## FAQ